prometheus/prometheus/docs/configuration/configuration.md

 relabeling phase.
 They are set by the service discovery mechanism that provided the target and vary between mechanisms.

-Labels starting with `__` will be removed from the label set after relabeling is completed.
+Labels starting with `__` will be removed from the label set after target relabeling is completed.

 If a relabeling step needs to store a label value only temporarily (as the input to a subsequent relabeling step), use the `__tmp` label name prefix.
 This